Skip to content

 Definition

-A Forecast User is a Salesforce user enabled for Collaborative Forecasts who appears in the forecast hierarchy and contributes a forecast number to their manager's roll-up.
-Forecast users hold opportunities, see their own forecast grid in the Forecasts tab, and (if they are a manager) see the rolled-up grids of every user reporting to them in the forecast hierarchy.
-The role is mandatory: only users marked as Forecast Users have their opportunities rolled into anyone's forecast number.
+A Forecast User is a Salesforce user who has been enabled for Collaborative Forecasts, appears in the forecast hierarchy, and whose owned opportunities roll up into a forecast number.
+Forecast users see their own forecast grid on the Forecasts tab.
+If a user is also designated a forecast manager, they see the rolled-up grids of everyone reporting to their role in the hierarchy.
+Only enabled forecast users contribute to anyone's roll-up.

 § 02